osisoft/AVEVA-Adapter-OPC-UA-Docs/content/overview/principles-of-operation.md

 <sup>1</sup> **Note:** `Null` values with `Good` quality are discarded. `Null` values with `Bad` or `Questionable` quality send the default value `0` or `null` to the destination.

 The OPC UA adapter sends metadata with each stream it creates.
-Metadata common for every adapter type are
+Metadata common for every adapter type are:

 - **ComponentId**: Specifies the data source, for example _OpcUa1_
 - **ComponentType**: Specifies the type of adapter, for example _OpcUa_